iamharshgoel/basics_of_OpenCV/README.md

 # basics_of_OpenCV

+# Date of commit:- 31st May, 2020
+# Author:- Harsh Goel

 This project covers all the basic topics revolving around the OpenCV Library in Python.
 The topics covered in this project are:-
 1. Basics of Videos
 2. Basics of Images